everydayspymaster/Employee-Locator/README.md

 Easy-to-use Employee Locator.
-First, add the status than add employees.
+First, add the status then add employees.